edeprince3/pdaggerq/pq_graph/README.md

     # queue up the equation for optimization:
     # 1) pass the pq_helper object and the name of the equation.
     # 2) the name is used to label the left-hand side (lhs) of the equation
-    # 3) the last argument (optional) overrides the ordering of the lhs indices
+    # 3) the last argument (optional) overrides the ordering of the external indices of the lhs
     graph.add(pq, eq_name, ['a', 'b', 'i', 'j'])
     pq.clear()

 # optimize the equations
-graph.reorder()        # reorder contractions for optimal performance (redundant if optimize is called) graph.optimize()       # reorders contraction and generates intermediates graph.print("python")  # print the optimized equations for Python. graph.analysis()       # prints the FLOP scaling (permutations are expanded into repeated terms for analysis)
+graph.optimize()       # reorders contraction and generates intermediates graph.print("python")  # print the optimized equations for Python. graph.analysis()       # prints the FLOP scaling (permutations are expanded into repeated terms for analysis)